dperkus/tSNE-lightning-talk/README.md

 ## If your PCA looks weird and it don't look good, Who you gonna call? t-SNE!
 ### A Brief Introduction to Dimensionality Reduction with t-SNE

-Presented at Metis Alumni Meetup 4/27/17
+Presented at Metis Alumni Meetup in NYC 4/27/17

 PCA is one of the most commonly used Dimensionality Reduction algorithms.
 It is easy to use, fast, and often provides good results.
 But for some datasets, especially those with nonlinear relationships or highly variable regional densities, PCA does not work so well.
 In those cases, you should try t-SNE